cfengine/documentation/reference/promise-types/files.markdown

 **CFEngine-specific extension:**

-Mustache templates in CFEngine can replace the `@` variable with the current iteration's key.
+When iterating over an array, Mustache templates in CFEngine can replace the `@` variable with the current iteration's key.
 The example below will show it.

 **Example:**